vaskoz/english_FL/README.md

 # english_FL
-What if you randomly shuffled the letters between the first and last in the English language.
-How hard would it be to descramble it while reading?
+What if you randomly shuffled the letters between the first and last letter for every word in an English sentence.
+How hard would it be to read?

 # It's pretty easy, but why?